jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ### Custom Pod Autoscaler Base (CPAB)

-The Custom Pod Autoscaler Base (CPAB) is be a program that handles all complexities when interacting with Kubernetes and the API.
+The Custom Pod Autoscaler Base (CPAB) is a program that handles all complexities when interacting with Kubernetes and the API.
 This program provides a base for users to write their own logic on top of, while abstracting away much of the complexity.
 The program is highly configurable.
 See figure \ref{cpab} for an overview.

-The CPAB is be built by me as part of this project.
-The CPAB would be distributed as both a binary and built into a set of Docker images.

 ![Custom Pod Autoscaler Base Architecture Overview\label{cpab}](assets/design/cpab_architecture.svg)